-Stop wasting your time, the secret is to find the places where there is TONS of traffic and persuade the owners to give you some.
-This will take some kind of a bribe, therefore you have to figure out how the website owner will benefit from giving you traffic.
+Stop wasting your time, the secret is to find the places where there is TONS of traffic and get some.
+This may take some kind of a bribe, therefore you have to figure out how a website owner will benefit from giving you traffic.
 It may also take some communication skills.

 Starting from zero is the worst.
 Don’t try to do it all by yourself and invent how to create traffic.
 You don’t have the resources, the technology.
 You have no email list.
 I am sorry to say, you are a nobody at this point, and you need to piggy-back on someone who isn’t.